Saturday, 21 February 2009

 70 g ground almonds

-5 ml (1 t) natural almond extract, or almond essence
+5 ml (1 tsp) natural almond extract, or almond essence

-5 T (75 ml) raspberry or apricot jam, slightly warmed
+5 Tbsp (75 ml) raspberry jam, slightly warmed

 Wrap the pastry in clingfilm and put it in the fridge while you make the filling.

-Place a long piece of cling film on a marble slab, or your countertop.
+Now roll out your pastry.
+Place a long piece of cling film on a marble slab, or your counter top.
 Put the cold pastry ball on top, and cover with another piece of clingfilm.
-Using a rolling pin, roll out the pastry into a rough circle about 22 cm in diameter, and about 2 mm thick.
-(Roll the pin in the same direction, but give the pastry a quarter turn every two rolls).
-Grease an 18-cm-diameter flan or pie dish (no need if you have a non-stick flan dish).
+Using a rolling pin, roll out the pastry into a rough circle about 20 cm in diameter, and about 2 mm thick.

 Roll the remaining scraps of pastry into a long rectangle (again, between sheets of cling film) and then cut into thin strips.
 Put the strips in a criss-cross or lattice fashion across the top of the tart (you can twist each strip first, if you like.)